IndiciaConnectivity/Indicia.HubSpot/README.md

 - Company
 - Contact
 - Deal
+- Ticket

-However, this could very easily be extended with the other object API's (Line Item, Product, Ticket, Quote).
+However, this could very easily be extended with the other object API's (Line Item, Product, Quote).

 ## TO DO

 The Indicia.HubSpot client still needs a lot of work.
 Things that immediately pop into mind:

 - OAuth support
-- Support for the other object API types (Line Item, Product, Ticket, Quote)
+- Support for the other object API types (Line Item, Product, Quote)
 - Support for the non-object API types (Properties, Pipelines, Engagements, ...)
 - Tests
 - Examples